MichaelPaulukonis/dragline/README.md

 ## TODO

-- connect to tumblr for text for now
+- ~~connect to tumblr for text for now~~
 - save screen ?
   - without the background
   - click-drag for a defined area to use a canvas?
 - auto-movement?
   - this may be a separate project
+- better clustering
+- display of all blocks
+- ability to remove specific block (DEL while selected)

 ## text sources